-Intercultural and cross-cultural experiences help prepare persons for living as world citizens and for accepting one another as equal members of the human family.
+The Anderson University School of Theology welcomes applications from international students.
+We believe that life together with students from around the world helps prepare us all for living as world citizens and for accepting one another as equal members of the human family.
 In understanding another culture, one can better understand oneself and their place in the created order of our Creator.

-Completed application and admission process is required from all applicants prior to acceptance by the Admissions and Academic Standards Committee and issuance of the I-20 form for Student Visa F-1 status.
-English proficiency is required when home language is non-English; TOEFL scores of 550 (paper-based), TOEFL scores of 213 (computer-based) or above, or Michigan test of English scores are accepted as such documentation of proficiency.
+English proficiency is required when a student’s home language is non-English; TOEFL scores of 550 (paper-based), TOEFL scores of 213 (computer-based) or above, or Michigan test of English scores are accepted as such documentation of proficiency.

 A prospective student must provide an Affidavit of Support with verifiable financial documentation.
 No application will be considered without this document.

 The seminary admissions office will review all documents and determine if the student is educationally qualified to enter the seminary’s graduate program.
 The seminary will review educational transcripts, essays, and references for applicants.
 There may be a fee if the transcripts require verification.

 All application forms and documents including transcripts must be on file with the School of Theology Office of Student Development before June 1 for August admission.
 Failure to meet this requirement will delay potential admission until the following January (e.g., if materials are received in July, the student is not eligible for admission until January).

 All materials sent to the School of Theology will be given to the Anderson University Office of International Student Services.
 This office will review all materials to determine if the student is eligible for a Student Visa under the guidelines of the United States Department of Immigration.
 The affidavit of financial support is a critical document for determining eligibility.
 A student must also complete a health record as a part of the student visa process.